nreachit-source/thmpup/README.md

 THIS TOOL REQUIRES A KEY
-Buy a key from @BYTEOWNER on Telegram
+Buy a key from  on Telegram